5 Clips We’ve All Seen

 2) Perfect lines, perfect horse

 How do people get leg lines THAT straight!?
 A ruler?
 Spirit level?
 Laser hair removal?
 It almost defies the laws of horse clipping but damn, does it look good!
 Quite often found on the yard where the horse mum studied architecture and is a boss at getting symmetrical, dead straight lines.

 3) Seeing stars…or hearts… or shamrocks!

-We’ve all see Crunch, the adorable miniature Shetland who is clipped to show stars all over his cute little body!
+We all remember Crunch, the adorable miniature Shetland who got clipped to show stars all over his cute little body.
 These funky clips are usually seen at riding schools or pony camps where the kiddies have pestered the instructors to make their horse the most, well, unique they can be.
-I personally love funky patterns, when done well!
+We personally love funky patterns, when done well!
 For all sorts of clips, make sure you're following the Clipping Queen Jillian Scott, she created the below masterpiece!

 4) The “WHAT HAVE I DONE” clip

-You’ve seen it, maybe you were the one that done it – the what the fudge clip.
-I’m talking lines so wiggly a worm is jealous, tufts of hair, maybe a partially (*cough*accidentally*cough*) hogged mane… the list goes on!
+You’ve seen it, maybe you were the one that did it – the what the fudge clip.
+We're talking lines so wiggly a worm is jealous, tufts of hair, maybe a partially (*cough*accidentally*cough*) hogged mane…the list goes on!
 Likely found where a yard owner has already clipped 27 horses that day, has an aching back and simply given up all hope of a nice clip.
 Or maybe your other half took control quoting "how hard can this clipping malarky be".

 5) How do I clip THIS?!

-I know a mud monster that I would dread to bring clippers near!
-How do you get through 2 inches of gross, caked on mud (well, I hope its mud!)?
+We all know a mud monster that you would dread clipping.
+How do you get through two inches of gross, caked-on mud (well, we hope it's mud!)?
 Perhaps industrial strength shampoo and a power hose would do the trick before taking any shiny new clippers within a barge pole distance of this horse!